 After your Snapchat is deactivated, you still have 30 days to reactivate your account.
 To do so, just log back in to the Snapchat app with your username and password within these 30 days.
 You have to be patient as it sometimes takes up to 24 hours to reactivate an account.

+Once the account deletion process has started, your account will be completely invisible to all your connections.
 To delete your account permanently, all you have to do is refrain from logging into the app for 30 days after you deactivate your Snapchat.
 After this period, your Snapchat account will be mostly gone, but not completely.
 Snapchat’s privacy guidelines state that they retain some personal data due to legal, security and business needs.
 This includes info about your purchases and the accepted terms of service.